groonga/groonga/doc/source/reference/commands/suggest.rst

     ``auto``

 ``similar_search``
-  It specifies whether optional similar search is used or not in correction.
+  Specifies whether optional similar search is used or not in correction.

   Here are available values: